 While they did not physically die for many years, what they did experience was in some ways worse.

-· They were turned out from their home.
+- They were turned out of their home.

 Can you imagine how rejected they must have felt when God told them they had to leave?
 Can you imagine how horrible it was to see their home guarded by armed guards (aka angels with swords)?